MhmdFayedh/vor/README.md

 # Volunteering Opportunities Requests

-I create a system (web application) for **Hail Health Volunteering** processes that can reduce the time that can reduse time for the deparment.
+I create a system (web application) for **Hail Health Volunteering** processes that can reduce the time that can reduse time for the department.

 ---